tyiannak/pyAudioAnalysis/README.md

 *This is general info.
 Click [here](https://github.com/tyiannak/pyAudioAnalysis/wiki) for the complete wiki and [here](https://hackernoon.com/audio-handling-basics-how-to-process-audio-files-using-python-cli-jo283u3y) for a more generic intro to audio data handling*

 ## News
+ * Workshop announcement: [av-cult: Machine learning solutions for reducing exclusion of persons with hearing loss from cultural content](http://petrae.org/workshops/avcult.html) (also [here](http://www.wikicfp.com/cfp/servlet/event.showcfp?eventid=155216&copyownerid=166280)): This workshop invites contributions that focus on solutions that adopt: (a) modern audio/music/speech/image/video analysis methods and/or (b) innovative human-machine interaction pipelines, in order to boost the ability of the persons with hearing loss to follow theatrical plays, concerts, movies, museums, art exhibitions and any cultural content in general
  * [2022-01-01] If you are not interested in training audio models from your own data, you can check the [Deep Audio API](https://labs-repos.iit.demokritos.gr/MagCIL/deep_audio_api.html), were you can directly send audio data and receive predictions with regards to the respective audio content (speech vs silence, musical genre, speaker gender, etc).
  * [2021-08-30] New article: [Deep Multimodal Emotion Recognition on Human Speech: A Review](https://www.mdpi.com/2076-3417/11/17/7962)
  * [2021-08-06] [deep-audio-features](https://github.com/tyiannak/deep_audio_features) deep audio classification and feature extraction using CNNs and Pytorch